-Participation in online discussion board (15%)
+Participation in online discussions (12%)

 Following each lecture, I will post at least 1 discussion question on Quercus.
-You are expected to respond to at least 6 of these discussion questions over the course of the semester.
-Your responses will be graded.
+You are expected to respond to at least 3 of these discussion questions over the course of the semester.
+Excellent posts go beyond the information in the lecture or readings by relating what is learned in this class to other classes, to authoritative sources found in other books, the internet, etc. Your responses will be graded.
 Your mark will be based upon your ability to: 1) show that you understand the course material that relates to the discussion question (35% of your mark), 2) write a clear, well-written, and well-structured response (35% of your mark), and 3) demonstrate critical thinking (30% of your mark).
-Your response should not exceed 250 words.
-If it is longer than 250 words, you will lose 1% of your mark for every additional word.
+Your response should not exceed 500 words.
+If it is longer than 500 words, you will lose 1% of your mark for every additional word.

-The final grade that you receive for your participation in the discussion board will be composed of the average of your 6 most highly graded entries.
-This means that you are only required to submit 6 discussion board entries but if you submit more, I will only include your 6 best entries when calculating your final mark.
+The final grade that you receive for your participation in the discussion board will be composed of the average of your 3 most highly graded entries.
+This means that you are only required to submit 3 discussion board entries but you are entitled to submit 4.
+If you submit 4 then I will include only your 3 best entries when calculating your final mark.
+You may submit more than 4 discussion board posts.
+However, once you have submitted 4, the rest will not count towards your final grade.